mkohler/cython_swig/README.rst

     pick a tool that gets you 90% of the way there.

     Neither of these tools will do that, I think?

+    With SWIG, if you can't make an interface work, write a C program that uses the interface, and wrap that.

+    My point is you don't have to be an

+    You

 Alternatives to Cython and SWIG (2 minutes)
 ===========================================